sohonet/monitorama.eu-2018/day2.md

 Time series classification:

-A time series is stationary if it's ditribution does not change over time. level stationsary statistic: tests that a series is stationary around its mean
+A time series is stationary if it's ditribution does not change over time. level stationary statistic: tests that a series is stationary around its mean

-incremental decremental rolling window implementation: agebraic machinations
+incremental decremental rolling window implementation: algebraic machinations